-Yield farming is one of the hottest topics in decentralized finance, and there is a high chance you may have already heard something about the insane returns that some of the yield farmers are making through yield farming.
+Yield farming is one of the hottest trends in decentralized finance (DeFi), and chances are you’ve already heard about the impressive returns that many yield farmers are earning through this innovative strategy.

-To find out more, keep reading.
-We’ll explain what yield farming is, how it works, and some of the key points you need to know before diving in yourself.
+If you’re curious to learn more, keep reading.
+We’ll cover what yield farming is, how it works, and the essential factors you should know before diving in.

 Yield farming is also called liquidity mining.
 The term “yield farming” contains two words: “yield” and “farming.”.
-The term “yield” is a financial term that means what you give for investing and farming and represents the possible expansion growth you can receive.
+The term “yield” is a financial term that means what you give for investing, farming and represents the possible expansion growth you can receive.

 Simply put, yield farming means’ locking cryptocurrency and taking rewards on a decentralized ecosystem.
 But it’s hard to define yield farming because it looks like staking and liquidity pools.

-Most yield farming happens on decentralized exchanges (DEX), and DEX follows smart contracts or automated market makers to execute the funds from the liquidity pool.
+Most yield farming strategies take place on decentralized exchanges, which use smart contracts and automated market makers (AMMs) to manage funds from liquidity pools.

 Liquidity providers are an important part of the decentralized financial markets.
 They provide a necessary service by supplying liquidity to the markets.